JasonWu00/127-honors-project-files/README.md

 ## What is this project about?

 For this project the group I was assigned to was tasked to analyze [an open-source data set on Airbnb locations in New York City](https://www.kaggle.com/dgomonov/new-york-city-airbnb-open-data), more specifically Airbnb locations in the Bronx.
 Over the course of the project our group pruned and cleaned the data, carried out analysis on this cleaned data, and presented our findings through various graphs and charts presented in the form of several `github.io` webpages.
+Each team member focused on a specific neighborhood in the Bronx to analyze.

 ## What is the significance of these files?